 The first time I went to the doctor to hear your heartbeat, I could not stop sobbing.
 The idea that something might have gone wrong wrecked me to the core.
 Then I heard it—the loud, strong song of your life.
 Your heartbeat was the most beautiful thing I had ever heard.
 I recorded it and listened to it over and over.
-To this day that recording is one of the most precious things I own.
+To this day, that recording is one of my most precious things.

 The Bittersweet End of a Season.

-As soon as the doctors told me you were okay, years of pain and grief slipped away.
+Years of pain and grief slipped away when the doctors told me you were okay.
 Your very existence filled the holes in my heart created by loss and longing.
-And now you are two-years-old.
+And now you are two years old.
 I have had the honor of being your mama for two glorious years.
 Two years of my dreams coming true.
 Two years of you completing our family.
 And two years of the indescribable joy of watching you grow.
 You are simply amazing.

 I Still Grieve Those Before You.

-I often think about the babies I never got to hold and I imagine what my life would be like if any of them made it Earth-side.
-It is such a strange thing to think, though, that had I been given the gift of one of those babies, YOU wouldn’t be here.
+I often think about the babies I never got to hold, the empty car seats, and imagine what my life would be like if any of them made it Earth-side.
+It is strange to think, though, that had I been given the gift of one of those babies, YOU wouldn’t be here.
 You were a spark from a moment in time that would not have existed.
 I miss those babies every day, but you are the exact one I never knew I needed.
 The one I had been waiting for deep within my soul.
 My rainbow baby.

 Your oldest brother sometimes tells me that he misses “baby bug,” the baby that I lost at eight weeks.
 He and I still grieve that loss deeply, but I know without a doubt that you are the perfect baby brother for him and the perfect baby boy for me.
 He knows that too.
 I cannot imagine our life without you and with someone different.
 I would not have asked for the pain and grief of infertility and loss.
 But without it, I would not have you.
 My son.
 My priceless gift.